 The Eurotunnel and Dover ferries are the cheapest and quickest crossings.
 There are plenty of departures all day long.
 The next best value are usually the Newhaven to Dieppe crossings with DFDS.
 The arrival and departure times are not so family friendly and the route is longer.
 I would still brave it if I lived nearer Newhaven.
 At the Dieppe end there are plenty of good value B&Bs which daily receive late night arrivals from this ferry crossing.

-Portsmouth is a massive port with lots of route options.
-The most convenient routes are those run by Brittany Ferries.
+Portsmouth is a massive port with lots of options.
+The most convenient routes to France are those run by Brittany Ferries.
 There are economy routes or more luxurious ships with plenty of shopping and entertainment.
 Some cross overnight and if you book early enough you can get a cabin and a good sleep.
 Condor Ferries are also in Portsmouth but you have to change ships or stop over in the Channel Islands.
 This is obviously slower but it seems it’s not any cheaper.

 Plymouth and Poole

 Other south coast ports include Plymouth and Poole, with fewer and more seasonal routes.
 Brittany Ferries run a very popular route each summer to Roscoff in Brittany.
 If you want this crossing overnight with a cabin, I suggest you book about 8 to 10 months in advance to secure a place.

 On the other side the ferries arrive in Normandy at Le Havre, Caen (Ouistreham) and Cherbourg which are very close together.
 Also there are arrivals in St Malo although not as many.

 When leaving your ferry at Le Havre, be very careful indeed if you have a roof load or a caravan.
 There are some underpasses on the main route which are only 2.2m high.
 If you have your wits about you then you can go around them.